NeGcon: Description

 The NeGcon is a video game peripheral released for the PlayStation by Namco, and is also compatible with the PlayStation 2.
 It is inserted into the system through the controller port located on the front.
 The left of the controller features a D-pad and a start button, while the right features two blue "A" and "B" buttons and two red "I" and "II" buttons.
 Two shoulder buttons, labeled "L" and "R" respectively, are located at the top of the controller.
-The D-pad opts for a cross-shaped design similar to the one found on consoles such as the Nintendo Entertainment System, as opposed to the directional button layout found on the original PlayStation controller.
+The D-pad opts for a cross-shaped circular design similar to the one found on consoles such as the Sega Genesis or the TurboGrafx-16, as opposed to the directional button layout found on the original PlayStation controller.

 The halves of the NeGcon are connected by a large swivel-joint, which allows the user to twist both halves relative of each other to allow for precise movements in games.
 This swivel-joint is operated by gears that turn the shafts of two potentiometers within the device, the central pivot utilizing a ring gear driving a pinion on the shaft of the potentiometer.
 The I and II buttons are both analogue and have approximately 7mm of travel, which can allow for sustained, responsive button presses.
 The buttons also detect how much the user pushes them.
 The L shoulder button is also analogue and has approximately 5mm of travel.
 All three analogue buttons have a rack driving pinions similar to the ones in the swivel-joint.